wballard/VariableSky/api.markdown

 |error||
 |snapshot|A plain old JavaScript value, returned from Variable Sky.
 This is your data, use it.|

-It is important to realize that this callback will fire just once.
+It is important to realize that this callback will fire every time the link changes, this is how values are replicated.

 Snapshot is a JavaScript value, and this includes `undefined`, which you can think of as like a `404`, and `null`, which is when you actually `save` a `null` value.

-Take snapshot and save it into a variable in your client program, just `x = snapshot;` will do it.

-Internally, the `Link` tracks the `snapshot` reference, and will update it automatically.
-Having another reference to this value will work just fine, after all another `var` just points to the same contents.
-**However** if you clone this value in any way, it unhooks from the server.
-You can do this on purpose, but just make sure you did it on purpose.

-While linked, `snapshot` will update automatically with:

-* Changes made by the server
-* Changes saved by other clients
+Take snapshot and use it in your client program.
+This callback is the place where you move data coming in from the server into the UI framework you are using.

 ####Return Notes
 The return value of this function is a `Link`, not actual data.
 Holding